 Check Your Assessment Tools

-When designing courses for classroom delivery, it is important to make sure that the training materials are functional and applicable to the learners’ situation.
-To ensure this is achieved, one tactic suggested is to invite experienced professionals from the industry – such as recruiters or senior employers – who can give guest lectures about their area of expertise and share insights on how the industry is progressing.
-This will enable learners to obtain a deeper understanding of the concepts being taught in the program.
+When designing courses for classroom delivery, it’s essential to ensure that training materials are functional and applicable to learners’ situations.
+One effective tactic is to invite experienced professionals from the industry, such as recruiters or senior employers.
+They can give guest lectures, sharing insights about their area of expertise and how the industry is progressing.
+This helps learners gain a deeper understanding of the concepts being taught.

-When modifying assessment tools, being aware of the Australian Skills Quality Authority (ASQA) requirements is important.
-The proposed assessment instruments must measure student performance against the stated competence outcomes reliably and validly within the constraints of workplace or industry contexts.
-Assessment reform is an ongoing process involving changes to existing assessments and/or creating new ones.
-Contextualisation should not impact overall unit outcomes but instead should consider various factors such as industry expectations and existing support resources.
+When modifying assessment tools, it’s important to adhere to the Australian Skills Quality Authority (ASQA) requirements.
+The proposed assessments must measure student performance against the stated competence outcomes reliably and validly within workplace or industry contexts.
+Assessment reform is an ongoing process involving changes to existing assessments or creating new ones.
+Contextualisation should consider industry expectations and existing support resources without impacting the overall unit outcomes.

 Conclusion